-- 33. Art.
-6 is an initial obligation for new Contracting Parties.
-Appropriate reporting on all related measures implemented and decisions taken in the light of this Article and in accordance with the provisions in Article 6 of the Convention is mandatory in the first National Report, including: - a list of existing nuclear installations as defined in Article 2 of the Convention (provided in an annex, if it is a long list); - an overview of safety assessments performed in the light of Article 6 and their major results, and identification of existing nuclear installations at which significant safety upgrading has been found to be necessary as relevant under Articles 10-19 of the Convention, or at which such upgrading cannot be achieved; - an overview of programmes and measures for the safety upgrading of those nuclear installations which will be upgraded; and identification of installations for which decisions on shutdown have been made;
+Article 6 of the Convention is an initial obligation for new Contracting Parties.
+Appropriate reporting on all related measures implemented and decisions taken in the light of this article and in accordance with the provisions in Article 6 of the Convention is mandatory in the first National Report, including:

+- a list of existing nuclear installations as defined in Article 2 of the Convention (provided in an annex, if it is a long list); - an overview of safety assessments performed in the light of Article 6 of the Convention and their major results, and identification of existing nuclear installations at which significant safety upgrading has been found to be necessary as relevant under Articles 10-19 of the Convention, or at which such upgrading cannot be achieved; - an overview of programmes and measures for the safety upgrading of those nuclear installations which will be upgraded; and identification of installations for which decisions on shutdown have been made; - a statement on the position of the Contracting Party concerning the status of each nuclear installation in the list (e.g. decisions taken or planned for shutting it down, justification for continuing to operate it or to restarting it), explaining how safety and other aspects were taken into account in reaching this position.

-- a statement on the position of the Contracting Party concerning the status of each nuclear installation in the list (e.g. decisions taken or planned for shutting it down, justification for continuing to operate it or to restarting it), explaining how safety and other aspects were taken into account in reaching this position. - 34.
-For subsequent reporting, a practice has been developed by Contracting Parties to regard Article 6 as a continuous obligation to assess and, when necessary, to improve the safety of existing installations at the time of reporting, and to justify related decisions taken in accordance with the provisions in Article 6 of the Convention.
-Typically, subsequent National Reports include: - an updated list of existing nuclear installations as defined in Article 2 of the Convention (provided in an annex, if it is a long list); - an overview of significant safety related issues, including events that occurred in the nuclear installations over the last three years, and measures taken in response to these issues; - an overview of planned programmes and measures for the continued safety upgrading, where appropriate, of each type or generation of nuclear installation (modifications already implemented could be reported under Article 18); - identification of installations for which decisions on shutdown have been made; and - a statement on the position of the Contracting Party concerning the continued operation of the nuclear installations, including those that do not comply with the obligations as stated in Articles 10-19 of the Convention, explaining how safety and other aspects were taken into account in reaching this position.
+For subsequent reporting, a practice has been developed by Contracting Parties to regard Article 6 of the Convention as a continuous obligation to regularly assess and, when necessary, to improve the safety of existing installations and at the time of reporting to justify and report on related decisions taken in accordance with the provisions in Article 6 of the Convention.
+Typically, subsequent National Reports include:

+- an updated list of existing nuclear installations as defined in Article 2 of the Convention (provided in an annex, if it is a long list); - an overview of significant safety related issues, including events that occurred in the nuclear installations over the last three years, and measures taken in response to these issues; - an overview of planned programmes and measures for the continued safety upgrading, where appropriate, of each type or generation of nuclear installation (modifications already implemented could be reported under Article 18 of the Convention); - identification of installations for which decisions on shutdown have been made; - a statement on the position of the Contracting Party concerning the continued operation of the nuclear installations, including those that do not comply with the obligations as stated in Articles 10-19 of the Convention, explaining how safety and other aspects were taken into account in reaching this position.